RESEARCH WE FUND

 Patients suffering from advanced-stage lung disease —for whom a lung transplant could prolong life — face a couple of hard truths.
 One is that there is a shortage of donor lungs.
 The second is the fact that 85% of available lungs are discarded due to infection, damage and inflammation.
 EVLP is a medical advancement designed to expand the available pool of lungs by allowing them to be reconditioned for transplant outside the donor body.

 Let’s not rest till everyone in need of a new lung gets one.
-Donate now.
+SUPPORT THE RESEARCH

 If researchers at the Columbia Center for Translational Immunology (CCTI) have their way, the complicated, lifelong regimen of immune-suppressing drugs that lung transplant patients are currently prescribed may soon be a thing of the past.